 Using Call of Cthulhu scenarios for Mythos World

 Here, Mythos World needs a bit more flexibility.
-To make the improvised plot work, there needs to be more than one single way to find certain clues.
-E.g. the ancient tome can be found not only at the library, but also at the antiquarian bookshop or on the local black market.
+To make the improvised plot work, there needs to be more than one single way to find certain clues; e.g. the ancient tome can be found not only in the library, but also at the antiquarian bookshop or on the local black market.
 Sure, you could call this hand waving or even cheating.
-I’d rather call it a “kind concession” towards the players to keep the flow of the story running and to anticipate frustrating cul-de-sacs.
-With this kind of flexibility, Mythos World provides a great gaming experience, as the players can influence the course of the story according to what they would like to see.
+I’d rather call it a “kind concession” toward the players to keep the flow of the story running and to anticipate frustrating cul-de-sacs.
+With this kind of flexibility, Mythos World provides a great gaming experience since the players can influence the course of the story according to what they would like to see.

 A trial run with editor-in-chief Stefan Droste

-At this year’s 3W6 online convention I got lucky and got a seat at a Mythos World session hosted by Stefan Droste, the editor-in-chief for the German adaption of Mythos World.
+At this year’s 3W6 online convention I got lucky enough to nab a seat at a Mythos World session hosted by Stefan Droste, the editor-in-chief for the German adaption of Mythos World.
 The character creation part was already great fun, as we were able to influence the scenario by choosing our character motivations and passions.
 The story was about a meteorite that struck a field at the edge of town.
 One player picked the Farmer profession, so the meteorite crashed in one of his fields.
-The following adventure was really exciting and entertaining.
+The following adventure was really exciting.

 Mythos World vs. Tremulus